quakeshack/game/README.md

 * When porting over QuakeC almost verbatim, comments must be copied over as well in order to give context.
 * Settings and/or properties that are considered extensions to the original should be prefixed with `qs_`.

-### Edict
+### Server Edict

 The server keeps a list of things in the world in a structure called an Edict.

-Edicts will hold information such as baseline of position, orientation, velocity etc. Also keeps track of what part of the map it’s located.
+Edicts will hold information only relevant to the engine such as position in the world data tree.

+Furthermore, an Edict provides many methods to interact with the world and the game engine related to that Edict.
+See ServerEdict in the engine code.

-### Entities
+### Server Entities

 An Entity is sitting on top of an Edict.
 The Entity class will provide logic and keeps track of states.
 There are also client entities which are not related to these Entity structures.